-In Montana the law governing Orders of Protection is Chapter 40, Part 21.
+The law governing Orders of Protection in Montana is Chapter 40, Part 21.
 MCA § 40-15-201 sets forth the procedure for requesting a Temporary Order of Protection.
-Within 20 days of the issuance of a Temporary Order of Protection, a hearing must be held to determine if there is good cause for the order to be continued, amended, or made permanent.
+Within 20 days of a Temporary Order of Protection issuance, a hearing must be held to determine if there is reasonable cause for the order to be continued, amended, or made permanent.
 MCA § 40-15-202.
 The victim is required to apply directly for these services through the City Court, Justice Court, or District Court.
-Assistance in applying for an Order of Protection may be sought from HAVEN or the VOICE Center.
+Assistance applying for an Order of Protection may be sought from HAVEN Legal Advocacy Office.
 Victim Services may also be available to assist, as well as the Self-Help Law Center located in the Gallatin County Law and Justice Center.

-The University may issue an institutional no contact order, if deemed appropriate, at the request of the victim or accused.
-If the University receives a report that such an institutional no contact order has been violated, the University will initiate appropriate disciplinary proceedings and will impose sanctions if responsibility is found for violation of the no contact order.
+The University may issue a mutual no-contact order, if deemed appropriate, at the victim's or accused's request.
+If the University receives a report that such a mutual no-contact order has been violated, the University will initiate appropriate disciplinary proceedings and impose sanctions if responsibility is found for the violation of the order.

-Supportive and Protective Measures Available for Victims
+Range of Supportive and Protective Measures Available for Victims